 Rating: 4.5/5 — Highly Recommended

-The Bellagio is not the best hotel on the Strip in 2026 — that distinction belongs to Wynn — but it remains one of the most essential.
+The Bellagio is not the best hotel on the Strip in 2026 — that distinction belongs to Wynn for room quality, and the Venetian for value.
+But it remains one of the most essential.
 The location is unmatched, the fountain experience is unique in the world, and having O by Cirque du Soleil on-site is a genuine differentiator.
 Book a Fountain View room, see O, eat at Picasso, and you will understand why this hotel has defined Las Vegas luxury for nearly three decades.

 If room quality is your primary concern, the Venetian or Wynn will serve you better at a similar price point.
-But if you want the quintessential Las Vegas experience — the fountains, the art, the shows, the center-Strip location — the Bellagio remains the answer.
+If the spa is important to your stay, wait until November 2026 when the remodel completes.
+But if you want the quintessential Las Vegas experience — the fountains, the art, the shows, the center-Strip location — the Bellagio remains the answer in 2026.

 Frequently Asked Questions